Ayden, North Carolina: Government structure

-The Mayor Pro-Tem is selected by each new Board, and assumes all duties and responsibilities of the Mayor in his absence.
-The Mayor and Town Board, together, are responsible for establishing the policies for the general operation of the Town.
-The Town Board adopts ordinances, resolutions, budgets, authorizes contracts, and approves the financing of all Town operations.
+The Mayor Pro-Tem is selected by each new board and assumes all duties and responsibilities of the mayor in their absence.
+The mayor and Town Board, together, are responsible for establishing the policies for the general operation of the town.
+The Town Board adopts ordinances, resolutions, budgets, authorizes contracts, and approves the financing of all town operations.
 The Board also appoints the Town Manager and Town Attorney, along with members of various boards and commissions.

 Education

 Education in Ayden is administered by the Pitt County Public School System.
 The three schools located in Ayden include Ayden Elementary School, Ayden Middle School and Ayden-Grifton High School.
 Higher education is provided by Pitt Community College, located between Ayden and Greenville.
 East Carolina University is located in downtown Greenville.

 Local events

 The Ayden Collard Festival is held the week immediately following Labor Day in September.
 The annual event started in 1975 and includes a Collard Queen contest which has been renamed as the Miss Ayden contest, sporting events, rides, live music, food, and a parade.